Founder and Executive Director

-Her career leading up to these roles includes teaching elementary school, heading an inner-city ministry in Nashville, and serving overseas in a ministry to refugees and those recovering from decades of repressive government in Eastern Europe.
+Her career leading up to these roles includes teaching in public schools, heading an inner-city work based out of Carter-Lawrence School in Nashville, and working overseas, serving refugees and those recovering from decades of repressive government in Eastern Europe.
 For decades she's addressed the issue of child abuse in the church, informally counseling women recovering from such abuse.

 Derri is the 2011 regional recipient of the Soroptimist Ruby Award for Women Helping Women and 2012 winner of the Trafficking in America Service award.
 She received the 2014 Salute to Excellence Baptist Healing Trust Access to Care award for the work of End Slavery Tennessee.
 She sits on both the governor appointed state Human Trafficking Task Force and the Federal Human Trafficking Task Force.
 Her many speaking venues include the US Capitol and TEDx Nashville.

 She now devotes her knowledge, experience and passion to promote healing of human trafficking survivors and strategically confront slavery in our state.

 As ESTN's Director of Education, Karen Karpinski speaks on college campuses and at leading community, civic, and service groups and trains professionals most likely to come in contact with victims.
 Karen served for years as a high-involvement volunteer worker herself, and also trains and coordinates the activities and appointments for a growing team of volunteer presenters who now fan out to a wide range of venues and forums.